 New Books Network Interviews

-The New Books Network is a consortium of author-interview podcast channels dedicated to raising the level of public discourse by introducing scholars and other serious writers to a wide public via new media.
+The New Books Network is a consortium of podcast channels featuring authors interviewing authors, and dedicated to raising the level of public discourse by introducing scholars and other serious writers to a wide public via new media.
 It is the world’s largest podcast network dedicated to books.

 I interview authors of contemporary and popular music books.